-State(s) Transition Event to Next State Next State Assigned Queuing Service sends the sample to the designated Queue-Consumer.
+State(s) Transition Event to Next State Next State Assigned Queuing Service sends the sample to the designated QueueConsumer.
 If the sample is the last sample in the SharedReaderQueue that can be received by the QueueConsumer, Queuing Service can be configured to mark the sample with the flag DDS_LAST_SHARED_READER_QUEUE_SAMPLE.
 You can inspect the status of this flag in a received sample by inspecting the flag field in the SampleInfo.
-Sent Sent Queuing Service receives an AppAck message from Queue-Consumer indicating successful processing.
+Sent Sent Queuing Service receives an AppAck message from QueueConsumer indicating successful processing.
 In addition, if SharedReaderQueue replication is enabled, the delivery of the sample must is communicated to the replicas.
-Delivered Sent Queuing Service receives an AppAck message from Queue-Consumer indicating sample rejection.
+Delivered Sent Queuing Service receives an AppAck message from QueueConsumer indicating sample rejection.
 AttemptedDeliveryCount is incremented.
 Enqueued WHEN AttemptedDeliveryCount < MAX_ATTEMPTS FailedDelivery WHEN AttemptedDeliveryCount == MAX_ATTEMPTS Sent Queuing Service does not receive an AppAck message after a timeout.
 DDS_REDELIVERED_SAMPLE is set.
 AttemptedDeliveryCount is incremented Enqueued WHEN AttemptedDeliveryCount < MAX_ATTEMPTS FailedDelivery WHEN AttemptedDeliveryCount == MAX_ATTEMPTS Any state The lifespan timeout elapses Expired

-2.10 Selecting a QueueConsumer for a Sample
+2.9 Selecting a QueueConsumer for a Sample

 Queuing Service implements the logic that decides which QueueConsumer gets each sample.
 This decision can be made according to different dispatch policies.
-To configure a dispatch policy and its properties, use the distribution> tag under queue_qos> (see Table 3.15, Queue QoS Tags).
+To configure a dispatch policy and its properties, use the distribution tag under queue_qos (see 3.3 XML Tags for Configuring Queuing Service).

-2.10.1 Round-Robin Dispatch Policy without Explicit QueueConsumer Availability Feedback
+2.9.1 Round-Robin Dispatch Policy without Explicit QueueConsumer Availability Feedback are round-robin'ed among all QueueConsumers, regardless of the number of outstanding unacknowledged samples in each one of them.